← Back to AI Xens Home

 11. Updates to This Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices, legal requirements, or business operations.
-We will post the updated policy on our website and indicate the effective date of the changes.
+We will post the updated policy on our website and update the "Last Updated" date at the top of this document.

-For material changes that may affect how we use your personal information, we will provide additional notice and may seek your consent where required by law.
+For material changes that may significantly affect how we use your personal information, we will provide additional notice and seek your renewed consent where required by law.
+The consent_version field in our analytics system is updated whenever such a material change occurs, providing a verifiable audit trail of which policy version each user accepted.

 12. Contact Information